miles-rusch-berkeley/rvv-opmu-lynx/docs/matrix-isa-modelling/README.md

         mst(c, C[m:, n:]);
 }   }   }
 ```
 For a 512KB L2 cache this would occur with square matrix dimensions of around 256 Bytes.
 For a 4MB L3 cache this would occur for dimensions around 1KB.
+Holding larger C-tiles in cache improves the reuse of DRAM loads.

 In the inner loop of this output stationary dataflow, $N+M$ vector elements are loaded and $NM$ MACC operations are performed.
 For a machine with vector length $vl=N=M$, the fraction of compute operations to memory accesses, or operational intensity, increases with the vector length of the machine, $OI = \frac{NM}{N+M}=vl$.